anisadsouza/nexus-sentinel/README.md

 # Nexus Sentinel

-Nexus Sentinel is a local phishing-analysis dashboard that helps you inspect suspicious links, explain why they look risky, and review batches of URLs from a CSV file.
+Nexus Sentinel is a phishing-analysis dashboard for checking suspicious links one at a time or in batches from a CSV file.

-It is designed to feel like a realistic security tool without turning into an overcomplicated enterprise app.
-The focus is clarity:

-- enter a URL and get a risk score
-- understand the reasons behind the score
-- upload a CSV when you need to analyze many links at once
-- keep scans private by default in the dashboard

-## What It Does
+The product focuses on three things:

+- clear link risk scoring
+- explanations that a normal person can actually understand
+- a lightweight ML layer with SHAP-backed reasoning

+It is still being built locally today, but the direction is toward a public web product later.

+## Core Experience

-### 1. Single URL Analysis
+### Single Link Analysis

-Paste a URL and Nexus Sentinel checks:
+You can paste one URL and Nexus Sentinel will inspect:

 - URL structure
 - suspicious keywords
-- high-risk endings like `.top` or `.xyz`
+- risky website endings such as `.top` and `.xyz`
+- IP-based hostnames
 - encoded characters
-- IP-based hostnames
 - redirect behavior
-- page signals such as login forms, password fields, and urgency language
+- live page signals such as login forms, password fields, hidden fields, urgent wording, and embedded frames

 The result includes:

 - risk score out of 100
-- classification: `safe`, `suspicious`, or `phishing`
+- `safe`, `suspicious`, or `phishing` classification
-- plain-language explanations of why the link was flagged
+- plain-language explanations
 - page check details
 - destination check details
-- an ML model check with explanation signals
+- model-based explanation signals

-### 2. Batch URL Upload
+### Batch CSV Analysis

-Upload a CSV file with up to 100 URLs and Nexus Sentinel will analyze them together in a table.
+You can upload a CSV with up to 100 URLs and review them in a table.

-This is useful for workflows like:

-- checking suspicious email links from a mailbox export
-- reviewing a list from security logs
-- triaging reported links from a team
+The batch workflow now supports:

+- summary cards
+- filtering by result type
+- sorting by score, model risk, or URL
+- row-level explanation expansion
+- CSV export of analyzed results
+- a sample CSV shortcut in the interface

-### 3. Educational Guidance
+### Educational Guidance

-The dashboard includes:
+The interface also includes:

+- “Why this matters” tooltips
-- plain-language risk explanations
+- plain-language risk tips
-- security tips for normal users
+- safe example links for testing
-- example URLs you can test safely in the interface

 The goal is not just detection.
-It is also helping the person using the tool understand what they are looking at.
+It is to help someone understand why a link deserves caution.

+## Detection Layers

+Nexus Sentinel currently combines:

+1. **Rule-based analysis**
+   - direct scoring rules for URL and live page signals

+2. **Live page and redirect checks**
+   - login/password form detection
+   - urgent wording detection
+   - external script detection
+   - external form action detection
+   - hidden field count
+   - iframe detection
+   - brand wording mismatch clues
+   - redirect chain analysis
+   - cross-domain hops
+   - HTTPS-to-HTTP downgrade detection

+3. **Machine learning**
+   - a dataset-backed classifier
+   - model comparison and selection
+   - calibrated probabilities
+   - SHAP-based explanation signals when the ML environment is available

+## ML and Explainability

+Nexus Sentinel includes a real dataset-backed ML layer alongside the rule engine.

+- primary model family: tree-based classifiers
+- selected model in the current build: `RandomForestClassifier`
+- explanation layer: `SHAP`
+- calibration: sigmoid calibration when available
+- fallback path: lightweight local proxy model if the full ML stack is unavailable

+### Training Data

+- dataset source: `ESDAUNG PhishDataset balanced set`
+- dataset size: `20,000` labeled URL rows
+- train/test split: `80/20`
+- training rows: `16,000`
+- test rows: `4,000`

+The current build can also resolve multiple local dataset files through the configured dataset path and tracks dataset versions in the model report.

+### Current Benchmark

+The current held-out benchmark in this build is based on the real dataset-backed model report:

+- accuracy: `0.8905`
+- precision: `0.9194`
+- recall: `0.8560`
+- F1 score: `0.8866`

+The app also surfaces additional evaluation details in the dashboard model report, including:

+- confusion matrix
+- ROC AUC
+- average precision
+- candidate model comparison
+- decision thresholds
+- recent benchmark history
+- dataset set/version tracking when multiple local datasets are used

 ## Current Stack